microsoft/InnerEye-CreateDataset/commandline_args.md

 Example: `--geoNorm 1;1;0` will normalize the spacing to 1mm in the X and Y dimensions, and not change the third dimension.

-## `--groundTruthDescendingPriority`: Controls the order of structures when making the dataset mutually exclusive
+## `--groundTruthDescendingPriority`: Control the order of structures when making the dataset mutually exclusive

 The priority mapping for structures, to ensure they are mutually exclusive.
-Only structures with names in this set will be uded in the resulting dataset.
+Only structures with names in this set will be added to the resulting dataset.

 Special case: if names are prefixed by "+", structures with those names will be included, but mutual inclusion will not be enforced between those structures and any others.

 Example: `--groundTruthDescendingPriority seminalvesicles;prostate;bladder;femur_l;femur_r;rectum;external`